How to disguise the Alexa speakers around your home

 With your phone, if you don't like the stock appearance, you can purchase a skin for your device for less than $20.
 The same goes for Alexa speakers.

-One popular seller of skins, Slickwraps, offers skins for the Echo (both generations), Echo Dot (both generations), Echo Show ($230 at Amazon.com), Fire TV Cube ($119 at Amazon.com) and Echo Remote.
+One popular seller of skins, Slickwraps, offers skins for the Echo (both generations), Echo Dot (both generations), Echo Show, Fire TV Cube ($119 at Amazon.com) and Echo Remote.
 There are a handful of different styles available for the devices.
 For instance, there are 19 different style options for the second-generation Echo, such as carbon, metal, wood, leather and stone.
 Each series comes with a few different color options, so there are dozens of possible colors and styles to choose from.

 Without a doubt, the seams are the worst part of these skins.
 It's virtually impossible to align them perfectly.
 But if you install the three pieces properly, the seams should all be aligned on the back of the device, hidden from view.